Historical Society Museum

 JCHS has a number of traveling exhibits available for loan to other organizations.
 Short descriptions of each are listed below.
 For more information on how to host a traveling exhibit, please Contact Us.

-School Days: Stories of Johnson County One-room Schools
+School Days: Stories of Johnson County’s One-Room Schools

 This table top exhibit explores the one-room school experience in Johnson County through excerpts from oral histories of Johnson County residents who attended or taught in one-room schools.
-The exhibit also features copies of photographs of and documents from several of Johnson County’s over 100 one-room schools.
+The exhibit also features copies of photographs of and documents from several of Johnson County’s 100+ one-room schools.

 Meet Me at the Fair: Stories from the Johnson County Fair

-The first Johnson County Fair was held on Capitol Square in 1853.
+The first Johnson County Fair was held on Iowa City’s Capitol Square in 1853.
 This table top exhibit explores the history of the Johnson County Fair with copies of maps, photographs and documents.
-The exhibit also features excerpts from oral histories conducted with Johnson County residents sharing their memories of the Johnson County Fair.
+The exhibit also features excerpts from oral interviews conducted with Johnson County residents who share their memories of the Johnson County Fair.

-In the 1800s, flour or grist mills were an important industry in Johnson County.
-Farmers brought grain to the mills to be ground and sold Families, bakeries and restaurants depended on mills for flour.
+In the 1800s, flour or gristmills were an important industry in Johnson County.
+Farmers brought grain to the mills to be ground and sold.
+Families, bakeries and restaurants depended on mills for flour.
 This exhibit explores the importance of this early industry in Johnson County and the history of a few of the mills.
-The exhibit consists of four 30″ x 42″ panels in barn board frames ready to hang.
+The exhibit consists of four 30″ x 42″ panels in barn board frames.

 Samuel J. Kirkwood: From Dusty Miller to Iowa’s Civil War Governor